-The annual Poverty Conference at Lynchburg College will kick off Hunger and Homelessness Awareness Week at 1 p.m. on Saturday, Nov.
+The annual Poverty Conference at University of Lynchburg will kick off Hunger and Homelessness Awareness Week at 1 p.m. on Saturday, Nov.
 8 in Sydnor Performance Hall, followed by a Poverty Simulation in the Burton East Room at 2:30 p.m.

 The keynote speaker will be Cheri Honkala, an anti-poverty advocate, co-founder of the Kensington Welfare Rights Union and co-founder and national coordinator of the Poor People’s Economic Human Rights Campaign.

-Throughout Hunger and Homelessness Awareness Week, some Lynchburg College students will be sleeping outside in the Dell.
+Throughout Hunger and Homelessness Awareness Week, some University of Lynchburg students will be sleeping outside in the Dell.
 Students seek sponsors for each night to raise money for local homeless shelters.

 For more than a decade LC has observed Hunger and Homelessness Awareness week to educate the LC community about the realities of homelessness and hunger.
 The goal is to provide means of action for students and staff to help with the issues of hunger and homelessness globally, nationally, and locally.

 Poverty Simulation — An exploration of the experience that many people in poverty go through each day, provided by the Virginia Cooperative Extension

 Solidarity Sleepers began sleeping outside in the Dell for the week.

 Food scraping and weigh-in to discourage food waste